The 4 Best Types of Interactive Video

 Shoppable videos are a game-changer for retail brands, giving them the ability to add interactive product tags within a video, sending viewers to the checkout in just one click.
 These clickable video interactions can fast-track conversions, resulting in instantaneous and measurable results for e-commerce brands.

 For instance, Politix used interactive video to launch their new collection.
-Their video campaign utilised interactive shoppable buttons, allowing viewers to shop the outfits shown in the video immediately.
+Their video campaign utilized interactive shoppable buttons, allowing viewers to shop the outfits shown in the video immediately.
 This created a seamless shopping experience that mimicked a real, in-store interaction.

-To top it off, each interaction that occurs within an interactive video provides rich insights into consumer behaviour, allowing brands like Politix to discover which video marketing approaches are the most successful and why.
+To top it off, each interaction that occurs within an interactive video provides rich insights into consumer behavior, allowing brands like Politix to discover which video marketing approaches are the most successful and why.

 Example of an interactive e-commerce video

 Interactive videos can also help elevate a brand’s online presence with a richer, more visceral brand experience; perfect for brands in the luxury space or those that rely heavily on sensory appeal.

 They can help build or sustain your brand’s image or establish it as an industry thought leader.
 In fact, over 80% of people say that they have been convinced to buy a product or service purely by watching a brand’s video.